 and though i loved you then and now with unending tremblings of my cut up hands, it pains me to walk along cracked sidewalks and gaze at the same wild weeds you once called flowers.

-the days will continue to pass us by despite our ardent protests; i, kicking and screaming at absent patches of wild weeds, unable to comprehend inevitable endings, unwilling to lend myself to fate, especially one such as this.
+the days passed us by despite my ardent protests; i, kicking and screaming at absent patches of wild weeds, unable to comprehend inevitable endings, unwilling to lend myself to fate, especially one such as this.

 you and your uncle moved out west in the fall. to where, you would not tell me.